-Since 2016, he has been an assistant professor of inorganic chemistry at Lawrence Technological University, where his research focuses on nanomaterials and catalysis.
+Since 2016, he has been an assistant professor of inorganic chemistry at Lawrence Technological University, where his research focuses on nanomaterials and catalysis relevant to CO2 utilization and the sustainable production of industrial chemicals.
 He supervises undergraduate students conducting research in a regular, collegewide curriculum supported by the Howard Hughes Medical Institute Inclusive Excellence initiative.
-He is the editor and a chapter author of a book, Catalysis by Metal Complexes and Nanomaterials: Fundamentals and Applications.
-The book is published by the American Chemical Society (Washington, DC) and distributed by Oxford University Press (Oxford, UK).
+He is the editor and a chapter author of an ACS Symposium Series book, Catalysis by Metal Complexes and Nanomaterials: Fundamentals and Applications.

 - Hanson, D. S.; Wang, Y.; Zhou, X.; Washburn, E.; Ekmekci, M. B.; Dennis, D.; Paripati, A.; Xiao, D.; Zhou, M. Catalytic Urea Synthesis from Ammonium Carbamate Using a Copper(II) Complex: A Combined Experimental and Theoretical Study.
 Inorg.
 Chem.
 2021, 60 (8), 5573-5589.
 DOI: doi.org/10.1021/acs.inorgchem.0c03467